Why don’t you allow us in assisting you to move to Costa Rica! No, we are not a moving company but we help you move to Costa Rica.

 5. Your new mailing address

-We have no real addresses with street names and house numbers in Costa Rica, so ask your realtor in Costa Rica for your new address in English AND in Spanish.
 Keep your new address handy in your wallet or purse.
-In the flurry of preparing for a move, you may forget your new address.
-Do not forget to forward periodicals, mail and credit card bills to your new address.
+In the hurry to prepare for a move, you may forget your new address.
+Do not forget to forward periodicals, mail, and credit card bills to your new address.

 6. Your email address